Zerstörer 1-class destroyer: Characteristics

 Before the takeover, the ships were modernized to a considerable extent.
-All 20 mm Oerlikon cannons were removed and the 40 mm Bofors guns were replaced by three 76.2 mm twin flak.
+All 20 mm Oerlikon cannons were removed and the 40 mm Bofors guns were replaced by three 76.2 mm twin flak guns.
 In order to gain the deck space required for these guns and the fire control equipment connected to them, the third 127 mm gun and the front quintuplet torpedo tube set had to be removed.
 The electronics were modernized and the mast was replaced by a tripod mast.

 When the six destroyers were later in dock, the initially open bridges of the six destroyers were converted into an enclosed bridge while at the same time being enlarged.
-Three destroyers (Zerstörer 2, Zerstörer 3 and Zerstörer 4) were each provided with a small hut on the back of the bridge.
+Three destroyers (Zerstörer 2, Zerstörer 3, and Zerstörer 4) were each provided with a small hut on the back of the bridge.
 Furthermore, all six ships were retrofitted with two U-defense torpedo tubes (single 533 mm).
 Later the second quintuplet torpedo tube set was also removed.

 From the beginning of the 1960s to 1962, Zerstörer 4 had two 40 mm Bofors flak MELs in the positions of the 76.2 mm flak on the port and starboard side.
-For testing purposes, a containerized 76 mm OTO Melara gun was carried from 1974 to spring 1975 instead of the eighth 76.2 mm anti-aircraft twin.
+For testing purposes, a containerized 76 mm OTO Melara gun was carried from 1974 to early 1975 instead of the eighth 76.2 mm anti-aircraft twin.